microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/activitybasedtimeoutpolicy.md

 ---
 title: "activityBasedTimeoutPolicy resource type"
-description: "Specifies a shared Activity Based Timeout policy"
+description: "Specifies a shared activity-based timeout policy."
 ---

 # activityBasedTimeoutPolicy resource type

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Policy allows to configure web session idle timeout for applications supporting Activity Based Timeout functionality.
-Applications will enforce automatic sign out after a period of inactivity.
-This kind of policy must be applied on organization level.
+A policy that enables you to configure idle timeout for web sessions for applications that support activity-based timeout functionality.
+Applications will enforce automatic signout after a period of inactivity.
+This type of policy must be applied at the organization level.

+The following applications support activity-based timeout functionality:
+- Azure portal
+- Office 365 applications

 ## Properties
-The properties below form the JSON object that represents an activity based timeout policy.
-This JSON object must be **converted to a string with quotations escaped** to be inserted into the "definition" common policy property.
-An example is shown below.
+The following properties form the JSON object that represents an activity-based timeout policy.
+This JSON object must be converted to a string with quotations escaped to be inserted into the **definition**common policy property.

->Note: All time durations in these properties are specified in the format "dd.hh:mm:ss".
+>**Note:** All time durations in these properties are specified in the following format: dd.hh:mm:ss.

->Note: Max values for properties denoted in "days" are 1 second short of the denoted number of days.
-For example, the max value of 1 days is specified as "23:59:59".
+The maximum values for properties denoted in days are 1 second short of the denoted number of days.
+For example, the maximum value of 1 day is specified as 23:59:59.

 | Property	   | Type	|Description| Min Value | Max Value | Default Value|
 |:---------------|:--------|:----------|:--------|:--------|:----|